Antitrust and Competition

 Q1

-Consistent with recent years, antitrust enforcement and class action litigation were vigorous in 2024.
-Plaintiffs continued to file antitrust cases directed at major sectors of the economy, including housing, food, pharmaceuticals, healthcare services, higher education, and labor.
+Antitrust enforcement and class action litigation were vigorous in 2025.
+Plaintiffs filed new antitrust cases and continued to pursue previously filed cases directed at major sectors of the economy, including housing, food, pharmaceuticals, healthcare services, banking, higher education, and labor.
 Some of these class actions advance fairly novel theories of antitrust liability, including, most notably, claims involving information sharing and so-called algorithmic pricing, whether in the form of price recommendations generated by algorithms fed with the information (RealPage), establishing reimbursement rates based on both public and non-public information (Multiplan), and identifying individual variances from average prices compiled from the shared information (Agri Stats).
 These cases seek to change the way courts analyze information exchange claims generally and to recognize that price-fixing can occur regardless of whether it is outsourced to a third party or an algorithm.
-The reaction from courts has been mixed so far, with some cases dismissed entirely at the pleadings stage, some having certain claims trimmed, while many others have moved into the discovery and merits stages.
+The reaction from courts has been mixed so far, with some cases dismissed entirely at the pleadings stage (and upheld on the appellate level), some having certain claims trimmed, while many others have moved into the discovery and merits stages.

 Q2

-The change in administration will also undoubtedly impact federal antitrust enforcement, which in turn is likely to impact class action litigation trends because the two operate cyclically.
+The Trump administration’s antitrust enforcement efforts will also impact class action litigation trends because the two operate cyclically.
 Where there is a government-led antitrust enforcement action, there is almost surely an accompanying private case, most often styled as a class action.
 In recent years, we have seen that trend work in the opposite direction as well, where the class action plaintiffs’ bar is leading the charge in a particular area, and the government enforcers follow on with their own case.

 Companies should pay close attention to the resolution of pending antitrust cases, particularly those with claims related to the exchange of information and/or the use of algorithms.
-Additionally, we expect the antitrust goals of the second Trump administration to be clearer once the relevant nominees are fully confirmed and installed into their respective agencies.
-That process should be complete by mid-2025 at the latest.
-Tracking those goals will also identify where companies should be focused in terms of potential antitrust liability, both from federal enforcement actions and class action litigation.
+Additionally, we expect the enforcement efforts of both the Trump administration and various state attorneys general to further develop, which could parlay into additional class action litigations.
+Tracking those developments will identify where companies should be focused in terms of potential antitrust liability, both from federal enforcement actions and class action litigation

 Contributors